JosephineLucy/BE-Category-Game-Reviews/README.md

-# NC Games
+# Category Game Teviews

 Welcome!

-This is the backend to my project NC Games.
+This is the backend to my project Category Game Reviews.

 I have built an API for the purpose of serving application data.

-You can view the frontend repo here: https://github.com/JosephineLucy/NC-Game-Reviews
+You can view the frontend repo here: https://github.com/JosephineLucy/Category-Game-Reviews

 Have a go at this project yourself by following the instructions below!